Made in the Shade: Lessons from a Conventional Solar Site in California’s Central Valley

 Prior to restoration, only four native species were observed growing on the UC Davis solar park, including Bird’s Eye Gilia (gilia tricolor).

-Li is excited for the research to reach land managers, who can directly apply these results to scenarios on the ground.
+Li is excited for the research to reach solar project managers, who can directly apply the results to improve operations and cost-efficiency of their sites.
 For instance, the findings indicate that April and May are peak months for plant growth—a good time to trim back.
-Then, in the fall, plants tend to die and dry out, which may present an increased fire risk especially if non-natives are abundant.
+Then, in fall, plants tend to die and dry out, which may present an increased fire risk, especially if non-natives are abundant.

-“When plant litter starts to accumulate, it may be the time to start thinking about manual removal,” Li says.
+“When plant litter starts to accumulate, it may be the time to start thinking about manual removal,” Li said.

 The Wild Energy Center found that large, ground-mounted solar projects may consider alternative control measures, like the sowing of native plants, to compete with weed species.
-Based on this study, extra resources may need to be allocated to panels interspaces exposed to the sun, which typically grow taller thanks to greater photosynthetic radiation.
+Extra resources may need to be allocated to the spaces between panels receiving direct sun, where plants typically grow taller thanks to greater photosynthetic radiation.